CagriT/password-generator-challenge-frontend/README.md

 ### Target
 - to create an API that generates passwords with some conditions
+- to write test function, (i used jest package)

 ### to run the project
   - in frontend and backend, please write "npm i" and after that "npm start"